Skip to main content

 To find out about the most recent local and national government updates please click below.

-Registering with Immigration to Stay in Ireland
+Registering with Immigration to Stay in Ireland - First time Registrations

 What is Immigration?

 Immigration is permission to reside in a country.
-All non-EU student must register with Immigration to obtain long term permission from the Irish government to live in Ireland to pursue their studies.
+All non-EU students must register with Immigration to obtain long term permission from the Irish government to live in Ireland to pursue their studies.
 Visas and immigration compliance is compulsory.
 Please read this section carefully and in full.

 Why do I need to register with Immigration?